gopujashwanth/SafeMove-Detector/README.md

 ## 📖 Overview
 SafeMove Detector is an AI-powered safety system that detects small animals under or near parked vehicles before ignition.

 Animals often take shelter under vehicles, which can lead to accidental injuries when the vehicle starts.
-This project uses **real-time object detection** to identify animals and alert the driver in advance.
+This project uses **real-time object detection** to identify animals and alert the driver before ignition.

 ---